WilstonOreo/AreQtWidgetsDeadYet/README.md

 ## License

-This program is distributed under the terms of the MIT license.
+This program is distributed under the terms of the AGPLv3 license.
 See `LICENSE.txt` for details.